 NEW TO SAINT FRANCIS

 Saint Francis is a community of faithful people who choose to journey together.
 We are all brought here by different circumstances, but at this moment we walk the pilgrim’s path together.
-We offer opportunities to learn and explore, to worship, to eat, to serve others, and to play together.
+We offer opportunities to learn and explore, to worship, and to serve others.